Akomand/AEOP_Research_2021/Week3/README.md

 5. Glance through experiments to see how well their approach performed compared to other methods they list and why
 6. Finally, read their approach high-level first and then in detail (with the math) on the second run

-Highlight concepts in BLUE
+Highlight concepts in BLUE<br>
-Highlight results/experiment in GREEN
+Highlight results/experiment in GREEN <br>
-Highlight approach in ORANGE
+Highlight approach in ORANGE <br>
 Highlight contributions in red

 ### TUESDAY